AirapetyanZhirayr/iRecommendChatBot/README.md

 config.py - some variables to acces the right agent in dialogflow (nothing interesting)

-newagent-...b6.json - setting for the used agent (nothing interesting)
+newagent-...b6.json - settings for the used agent (nothing interesting)